Pomegranate Moscow Mule

 - ice cubes

-- 6 ounces ginger beer (I highly recommend Fever-Tree Premium Ginger Beer)
+- 6 ounces ginger beer I recommend Fever-Tree brand

-- Combine the sugar, zest, and grated ginger in a shallow, wide bowl.
+- Rimming Sugar: Combine the sugar, zest, and grated ginger in a shallow, wide bowl.
 Using your fingertips, rub the zest and ginger into the sugar until moist and fragrant.
-Moisten the rim of the glass with a used wedge of lime, and coat the rim with the sugar.
+Moisten the rim of the glass with a lime wedge and coat the rim in the sugar.

-- Add the pomegranate juice, vodka, and lime, and ice cubes to the glass.
+- Prepare the Moscow Mule: Add the pomegranate juice, vodka, lime juice, and ice cubes to the glass.
 Top the drink off with ginger beer and stir well.
 Garnish with lime wedges and fresh pomegranate arils (optional).